Chandan-Nayak/Chandan-Nayak.github.io/_posts/2015-02-16-first-post.md

 ---
 layout: post_page
-title: Blogging- Jekyll and GitHub Pages
+title: Blog using Jekyll and GitHub Pages
 ---

 <h4>What is Jekyll -</h4>